 Charlotte joined Worksop College in April 2010 as a teacher of French, latterly Deputy Head of Sixth Form, Housemistress of Derry House and currently Deputy Head (Pastoral).

-Ian Parkin - Assistant Head (Boarding)
+Ian Parkin - Head of Boarding

 Ian has been at Worksop College for 15 years and has taken on a variety of roles during his time with us.
 He has been Head of Cricket, Director of Sport, a Housemaster and now is the College's Head of Boarding.
 He teaches PE up to A-level.